beark/ftl/docs/Function.md

 ========
 You might wonder why ftl provides its own function data type.
 After all, the standard library already provides `std::function`, which `ftl::function` is indeed very similar to&mdash;almost identical, in fact.
 What, then, is the justification for this data type?

-Simple, the way it accepts template parameters.
+Simple: the way it accepts template parameters.
 To provide as full a Haskell-like library as possible, it was desired that functions could act as [functors](Functor.md), [monoids](Monoid.md), and all sorts of other concepts.
 While possible to an extent with `std::function`, truly generalised functor code, for example, was _not_.
 Consider:
 ```cpp
 template<template<typename> class F, typename...Ts>
 F<float,Ts...> intToFloat(const F<int,Ts...>& f) {